microsoft/Asynchronous_impulse_response_measurement/README.md

 }
 ```

 The scripts can be used to estimate the (acoustic) impulse response of a device-under-test (DUT) in the presence of clock drift between the measurement setup and the DUT.

+For more information on the algorithm, see https://www.microsoft.com/en-us/research/publication/clock-drift-estimation-compensation-asynchronous-impulse-response-measurements/

 # Running the example
 Copy the scripts in this project to a folder and run RUNME.m from within that folder to run through the following steps: